timeplus-io/docs/docs/js-udf.md

 # Local UDF in JavaScript

-In addition to [Remote UDF](/remote-udf), Timeplus Proton also supports JavaScript-based UDF running in the sql engine.
+In addition to [Remote UDF](/remote-udf), Timeplus Proton also supports JavaScript-based UDF running in the SQL engine.
 You can develop User-defined scalar functions (UDFs) or User-defined aggregate functions (UDAFs) with modern JavaScript (powered by [V8](https://v8.dev/)).
 No need to deploy extra server/service for the UDF.
 More languages will be supported in the future.

 :::info